Chapter 2 BWV168 Tue Rechnung! Donnerwort!

 The first cantata of the cycle for the ninth Sunday after Trinity.

-In chapter 1 it was suggested that Bach required an impressive beginning for each of his major cycles.
+In chapter 1 it was stated that Bach provided an impressive beginning for his first two Leipzig cycles.
 Cs 75 and 76 were written before he took up his appointment and were clearly intended to open his account in his new post at the end of May 1723.
 Similarly, one year later, C 20 was a work of considerable proportion and originality, creating the format of chorale-antasia cantatas that he committed himself to, without interruption, for the following eight months.

 Furthermore, in addition to his weekly performance and composition duties for the church, Bach may well have been distracted at this time by the need to produce an important secular work required less than five weeks after C 168.
 C 205, written for Friedrich Müller of the Leipzig University, is a large-scale piece of fifteen movements, lasting almost forty-five minutes.
 Not even the most impressive of the second cycle fantasia cantatas were of this proportion.
 And in between the performances of Cs 168 and 205, Bach also provided new works for the twelfth and thirteenth Sundays after Trinity: Cs 137 and 164.